-There is also opportunity for rural farmers to process and sell sweetpotato flour as well as home baked buns and scones made with it.
-Income earned from these could help families to purchase store foods like rice to sustain them during times of stress such as the current Covid-19 pandemic lockdown.
+There is also opportunity for rural farmers to process and sell sweetpotato home made flour or baked buns and scones made out of it.
+Income earned from these could help families to purchase store foods to sustain them in times of stress such as the current Covid-19 pandemic lockdown.

 Communities on the border of Morobe and Madang provinces have shown great interest and are beginning to take initiatives in their own communities, processing home-made sweetpotato flour.
 A mother from Teptep, Yamoi Mussa, said such trainings help to complement women programmes initiated by the local church to generate income their families need to afford basic goods and services, like education and health.

 Processing and preservation of staples remains a crucial skill for vulnerable farming communities.
 We understand the need for farmers to be well informed, knowledgeable and prepared for any future disaster.
 They should take ownership of such skills and practice them in order to become resilient.